-This version of ORCA\R2 has 31 levels in the vertical, with the highest resolution (10m) in the upper 150m.
+This version of ORCA\R2 has 31 levels in the vertical, with the highest resolution (10m) in the upper 150m (see Tab.
+4.2 and Fig. 4.6).
 The bottom topography and the coastlines are derived from the global atlas of Smith and Sandwell (1997).
-The default forcing employ the boundary forcing from Large and Yeager [2004] (see §7.4.1), which was developed for the purpose of running global coupled ocean-ice simulations without an interactive atmosphere.
-This
+The default forcing employ the boundary forcing from ? (see §7.5.1), which was developed for the purpose of running global coupled ocean-ice simulations without an interactive atmosphere.
+This ? dataset is available through the GFDL web site.
+The "normal year" of ? has been chosen of the NEMO distribution since release v3.3.